 As I mentioned earlier, a dog will rarely eat a large quantity of the plant because of its bitter and unpleasant taste, but be warned, even just a leaf or two could cause serious symptoms.
 Small dogs are more at risk than larger dogs and are less able to handle the toxic effects.

 Dogs with underlying health conditions are also much more susceptible to the toxic effects of this plant.
 Prevention is easier than cure, so try and prevent the behavior from occurring in the first place.

 Plant Eating Prevention Tips

 As part of his training, you should be discouraging him from eating plants generally, even non-toxic ones.
-He won’t be able to tell the difference between different plants so it’s far easier to not allow him to eat any at all.
-You should also work on his recall as this will help you to call him away if he is showing too much interest in them.
+He won’t be able to tell the difference between different plants, so it’s far easier not to allow him to eat any at all.
+You should also work on his recall, as this will help you to call him away if he is showing too much interest in them.

 Frequently Asked Questions

 Oleander is a beautiful plant, but it can be deadly.
 You should take great care to ensure your dog doesn’t eat any part of it.
-If an accident does occur, then contact your veterinarian immediately for prompt treatment as this type of poisoning could be fatal.
-Hopefully, you will never be in this situation, but having read this article you are now forewarned and know what to do if your dog ever does chew an oleander plant.
+If an accident does occur, then contact your veterinarian immediately for prompt treatment, as this type of poisoning could be fatal.
+Hopefully, you will never be in this situation, but having read this article, you are now forewarned and know what to do if your dog ever does chew an oleander plant.